 The state's contribution to local school districts for health insurance is a fixed cost - a per member, per month calculation.
 This cost would always be calculated based on the prior year's personnel report and would be outside of and in addition to the student base funding amount, in the same manner as TRS, to ensure that districts continue to receive the funding necessary to meet the required annual employer contributions.
-The funding committee has reached preliminary consensus on this recommendation.
+The proposal before the funding committee would not change this calculation or procedure.